-This crazy video shows a water snake grabbing a trout, right after the angler releases it back into the water and heads off with it.
+A water snake grabs a trout, right after the angler releases it back into the water and heads off with it.

 Let 'em go, let 'em grow.

-That’s normally a good rule of thumb when fishing to try to catch bigger and better fish.
-Many times we fish, we are moving so quickly we don’t even get the chance to follow through as we catch and release.
+We usually hear that statement with deer hunting and it is normally a good rule of thumb when fishing to try to catch bigger and better fish too.
+Many times we fish, we are moving so quickly we don't even get the chance to follow through as we catch and release.
 We cast, hook, reel, maybe take a picture, release and then start the cycle again.

 This video shows just what happens after the angler releases his trout back into the water.
 Moments after the release the trout appears to come out of the water on it's own, only it wasn't on it's own.